zbmed-semtec/hybrid-doc-relevance-training/hybrid-post-word2doc2vec-doc-relevance/README.md

 All outputs of the [script](./code/main.py) are saved in the folder named `output_of_model`.
 For hyperparameter set i, the code saves the corresponding trained model, embeddings, cosine similarities, and WMD scores in the following file paths: `output_of_model/model_i/Word2Vec_model`, `output_of_model/doc_embeddings/embeddings_pickle_i.pkl`, `output_of_model/evaluation/cosine_similarity_i.tsv`, and `output_of_model/evaluation/WMD_scores/WMD_similarity_i.tsv`, respectively.
 Additionally, evaluation results using cosine similarities and WMD scores are stored in the folders `output_of_model/evaluation` and `output_of_model/evaluation/WMD_scores`, correspondingly, with the same naming convention.

+Unfortunately, the use of `model.wv.add_vectors` to add new MeSHembedding-vectors in batches in the function `injection_MeSHembeddings_into_embeddings` of the script [utilities.py](./code/utilities.py) renders the saved best model from the tuning phase unloading.
+Also using `model.wv.add_vector()` for adding single vectors to KeyedVectors, which grows by one each time, reduces significantly the execution speed of the code, as indicated by Gensim's warning about inefficiency.

+Therefore to add new MeSHembedding-vectors, preallocating space for the required size is utilized, which allocates memory for the entire set of vectors upfront, instead of dynamically resizing the storage as vectors are added.
+This approach can help mitigate the inefficiency associated with adding vectors one by one. **However vocabulary attributes may not be correspondingly updated!**

 #### Step 5: Compile Results

 In order to compile the average results of all hyperparameter sets for each group of evaluation results, i.e. for three-classPrecison@N, two-classPrecison@N and nDCG@N, and generate a single TSV file including average results of each in a table-form (like what you need in this [spreadsheet](https://docs.google.com/spreadsheets/d/10U8EkG2x1S5UAo2lrK4jNlh7ZvjucOD04lzvrm5_E9g/edit#gid=0)), please use this [script](table-presentation-of-results/show_avg.py).